Tasmanian Regional Forest Agreement (RFA)

 Annual Meeting of Officials

-The Tasmanian RFA Annual Meeting of Officials took place in Hobart on 16 July 2018.
+The Tasmanian RFA Annual Meeting of Officials is held in the years between the five-yearly reviews, as part of the Australian and Tasmanian governments’ commitment to strengthened communications under the extended Tasmanian RFA.
+The most recent meeting took place on 24 July 2019.
 A communique from the meeting is available to view on the Australian Government's website.